 Trading penny stocks is not for the meek.
 They’re incredibly volatile, but can offer a snapshot of potentially frothy markets or high-growth trends.

-Ryan Campbell remembers a time years before he joined Investools® when a media celebrity client called his discount brokerage firm with instructions to buy $10,000 worth of shares in a sports-clothing company.
+Ryan Campbell remembers a time when a media celebrity client called his discount brokerage firm with instructions to buy $10,000 worth of shares in a sports-clothing company.
 It was a so-called penny stock, also known as a micro-cap stock, trading for about $2 a share.

-“The broker replied, ‘You will want to use the limit order,’” recalls Campbell, now a content manager at the TD Ameritrade education affiliate.
+“The broker replied, ‘You will want to use the limit order,’” recalls Campbell, now an education content manager at the TD Ameritrade.
 A limit order confines your purchases to certain price points; it’s a risk-management tool.
 In this case, such a huge buy on a stock that’s cheaper than a convenience store latte, and whose volume level may be as questionable as that latte, requires a careful look.

 “‘Nah,’ the guy said, ‘just buy it all,’” says Campbell.
 “We put the order in and just watched.”
 The $2 stock climbed all the way up to $8—and then dropped like a hot potato back to $2.